 Bake in preheated oven for 25 to 30 minutes or until a toothpick inserted in the center comes out with a few moist crumbs attached.
 Let pan cool on a wire rack for 10 minutes.
 Run a knife around edge of pans, then invert cakes onto rack to cool completely.

 Place one cake layer, flat side up, on a cake plate or platter.
 Spread 3⁄4 cup of the frosting (see below) evenly over bottom layer.
 Top with the second cake layer, flat side down.
 Spread the remaining frosting over top and sides of cake.
 Refrigerate for 1 hour before serving.

-For the Fresh Lemon Frosting
+Fresh Lemon Frosting

 6 oz. cream cheese, softened